Sour. Cream. Banana. Bread.

 Today, I continue my mission.
 Today, I offer the recipe to bring you to new life, baby.

-NOTE: If you prefer a printable recipe, I have one below this one.
+NOTE: If you prefer a printable recipe, I have one at the end of this post.

 Sour Cream Banana Bread